Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 ---
 description: >-
-  This page describes how Adnuntius uses the IAB Europe Transparency & Consent Framework version 2.0 (TCF2) to obtain permission to use personal data
+  This page describes how Adnuntius uses the IAB Europe Transparency & Consent Framework version 2.0 (TCF2) to check for permission to use personal data
 ---